Janis23-niv/FILE-HANDLING-UTILITY/README.md

 • Real-world simulation of file modifications.

-✅ Output Example

-Original File Content:
-Hello, this is the original content.
-This line will be modified.

-Modified File Content:
-Hello, this is the original content.
-Done!

 📌 How to Run (Using BlueJ)

-Open BlueJ and create a new project.
+• Open BlueJ and create a new project.

-Add FileOperations.java to the project.
+• Add FileOperations.java to the project.

-Compile the class.
+• Compile the class.

-Right-click and select void main(String[] args) to run.
+• Right-click and select void main(String[] args) to run.

-Check the console output and the generated sample.txt file.
+• Check the console output and the generated sample.txt file.

 📢 Conclusion
 This Java file handling utility is a foundational exercise that reinforces basic file operations in Java.
 It emphasizes clean, readable code, structured output, and real-world use cases.
 It also sets the stage for more advanced projects involving data parsing, file search, configuration loading, or logging utilities.
 A must-do for all Java learners looking to build confidence in file I/O.

+✅ Output